Scientific Name

 Description

-Echeveria elegans is a clump-forming succulent with stemless or short-stemmed rosettes of pale green-blue fleshy leaves.
-It grows up to 4 inches (10 cm) tall and up to 20 inches (50 cm) wide.
-The rosettes bear slender, pink, up to 10 inches (25 cm) long stalks of pink flowers with yellow tips that appear in late winter and spring.
+Echeveria elegans is a clump-forming succulent with stemless or short-stemmed rosettes of thick, fleshy, pale blue-green leaves.
+It grows up to 4 inches (10 cm) tall and 20 inches (50 cm) wide.

 How to Grow and Care